 Progress on Climate Change has been seriously deficient – despite the world being focussed on the problem for decades.
 One reason for this is the lack of a broad based set of rules to measure and verify what is going on country by country.
 This is why the ISO 14064 Standards were developed: to be that standard and ultimately, the bed rock on which progress is built.

-ISO 14064 is an internationally recognised standard used for carbon emissions reporting and verification, and frameworks and principles from this standard can be adopted by companies that wish to voluntary report on their carbon emissions, as well as those that are required to do mandatory reporting.
+What is ISO 14064?
+ISO 14064 is an internationally recognised standard used for carbon emissions reporting and verification, and frameworks and principles from this standard can be adopted by companies that wish to voluntary report on their carbon emissions, as well as those that are required to do mandatory reporting. |

 Read more about ISO 14064 Here